Cedric-Gourville/Learn-javascript/README.md

     ----> Create a greeting function that takes your name from a variable and displays a greeting to you on the page.

+    Here, you can find what I've done.
+Style is not the point, I did the least.

   [Github repo](/Cedric-Gourville/greeting) | [Netlify deployment](https://greetingshushis.netlify.com)